TheGalfins/GNSS_Compare/docs/user_manual.rst

 Corrections
 ===========

 As the signal travels from the satellite, it's prone to a number of distortions and interferences, which bend it's path and make it appear more distant or closer.
-For precise positioning, we need to estimate the distance to the satellite with a precision of few meters over thousands of kilometers, so we need to remove from the signal any disturbances we might know of.
+For a more accurate positioning, we need to estimate the distance to the satellite with a precision of few meters over thousands of kilometers, so we need to remove from the signal any disturbances we might know of.

 Those disturbances are estimated using various, more or less complicated, mathematical models of the natural phenomena.
 Those models allow us to calculate corrections, which are later applied to the pseudorances.
 The most commonly used corrections are ionospheric, tropospheric and those including relativistic effects.